 It’s the least sensitive of all fats when it comes to oxidation, which makes it a very healthy fat to prepare food with – especially at high temperatures.

-Coconut oil also helps with nutrient absorption, especially when it comes to the fat-soluble vitamins A, D, E and K.
+Coconut oil also helps with nutrient absorption of the fat-soluble vitamins A, D, E and K.

 Cosmetics and body care